June 7-15, 2023, University of California, Berkeley

 - a 3-5 page CV;

-- For Ph.D. student only: an (unofficial) grade transcript.
+- For Ph.D. students only: an (unofficial) grade transcript

-Inquiries can be sent to Jennifer Van Hook at firstname.lastname@example.org
+Inquiries can be sent to the Berkeley Interdisciplinary Migration Initiative at firstname.lastname@example.org.

 Technical questions about the application portal (Fluxx) can be sent to email@example.com